AdamHVu/Unit-2-Project/README.md

 The libraries used for the project include Numpy, Pandas, Matplotlib, and Seaborn used for the general code and graphs.
 In addition, a variety of SKLearn libraries were also used like the Random Forest, One Hot Encoding, GridSearch, Train_Test_Split, Randomized Search, and Pipelines.

-Should you want to check the project out, you can do so here: https://medium.com/@adamvu1087/global-food-price-predictions-e2bd9fb130fa
+If you want to check the project out, you can do so here: https://medium.com/@adamvu1087/global-food-price-predictions-e2bd9fb130fa